Rome guide

 Monuments and culture

-The Colosseum – a monumental building in the city center from the 1st century AD.
-Gladiator matches, hunts and parades took place here.
-This is the largest amphitheater in the world!
-It has an incredibly sophisticated system - they even used to stage a naval battle here.
+The Colosseum – A monumental building in the city center from the 1st century AD.
+Gladiator fights, hunts and parades took place here.
+It is the largest amphitheater in the world!
+It has an incredibly sophisticated system of underground tunnels and elevators that allowed for quick changes of scenes and animals to be brought into the arena.
+Once they even staged a naval battle here!

-The Vatican - this independent state was founded in 1929 in the middle of Rome as the seat of the head of the Catholic Church.
-The Vatican Museums offer an amazing selection of artworks and objects, and not all of them are on public display.
-Museums are also accessible to wheelchair users.
+The Vatican - An independent state founded in 1929 in the middle of Rome as the seat of the head of the Catholic Church.
+The smallest state in the world covers 44 hectares and has a population of less than 1,000.
+Vatican City has all the attributes of an independent state - its own government, currency, post office, bank, media, army (Swiss Guard) and railway, which is only 300 meters long and has a single station.
+The Vatican Museums offer an amazing selection of works of art and objects, and not all of them are on display to the public.

-The Spanish Steps – perhaps the most famous steps in the world were built by Pope Innocent XIII. at the beginning of the 18th century to connect the Piazza di Spagna and the Church of Santa Trinitá dei Monti.
+The Spanish Steps – The longest and widest Baroque staircase in Europe, with 135 steps.
+Perhaps the most famous staircase in the world, these were built by Pope Innocent XIII in the early 18th century to connect the Piazza di Spagna and the church of Santa Trinità dei Monti.
+The stairs served as a meeting place for artists, poets and romantics and were made famous by the film “Roman Holiday” starring Audrey Hepburn.

-Basilica of St. Petra - The Vatican Basilica and one of the largest churches in the world.
-Here, according to legend, they buried Saint Peter.
-That is why it became an important place of pilgrimage from the 2nd century AD, and the first basilica was built here already at the beginning of the 4th century.
-The reconstruction of the basilica to its present form began in 1505 and lasted for around 150 years.
+Basilica of St. Peter - It is one of the largest churches in the world!
+According to legend, Saint Peter was buried here - his tomb is located under the main altar of the basilica.
+Pilgrims have been gathering here since the 2nd century AD, and the first basilica was built here at the beginning of the 4th century.
+In 800, Charlemagne was crowned emperor here.
+The reconstruction of the basilica to its present form began in 1505 and lasted about 150 years.
+Inside the temple is Michelangelo's famous Pieta, Bernini's bronze canopy over the papal altar and the tombs of more than 90 popes, including St. John Paul II.

 Accommodation